-Just a couple of months after the mission in the Fall of 2012, he’d have the opportunity to do so, when he was elected president of the Global Public Health Brigades at UC Riverside!
+Just a couple of months after the mission in the Fall of 2012, he’d have the opportunity to do just that, when he was elected president of the Global Public Health Brigades at UC Riverside.
 The following year in the summer of 2013, Nelson led a second group of UCR students to Honduras.

 By then, he felt that even while he wasn’t in the military, he was still honoring the memory of his grandfather.

-“In leading the team,” he tells me, “I felt like I was finally looking back at him.”
+“In leading the team,” he says, “I felt like I was finally looking back at him.”

-In addition to leading the UCR brigades to glory, 2013 was also a major year for Nelson because of a few more opportunities.
-First, in January, Nelson’s research proposal was accepted to Harvard University for a presentation at their university’s annual National Collegiate Research Conference.
-And later that year, a few months after graduating from UCR Nelson was accepted as an intern at the UC Davis Medical Center in Sacramento, California.
+In addition to leading the UCR brigades to glory, 2013 was also a major year for Nelson because of even more opportunities with his school.
+First, in January, Nelson’s research proposal was accepted to Harvard University for a presentation at the university’s annual National Collegiate Research Conference.
+Then, a few months after graduating from UCR Nelson was accepted as an intern at the UC Davis Medical Center in Sacramento, California.